johandahlberg/polymerase/README.md

 You will now find a zip file under: `target/universal`.
 If you unzip this file you will find the relevant run scripts under `/bin` in that directory.

-The different polymerase executable variants, all read data from `stdin`, and can be run for example like this.
+The different polymerase executable variants, all read data from `stdin`, and and write to `stdout` can be run for example like this.

 ```
 cat [my super cool file] | polymerase-encode | polymerase-decode > [old file looking like new]